Laurie Barclay | Gordon S. Lang School of Business and Economics

 Laurie Barclay is a full professor and the Lang Chair in Leadership.
 Her research interests focus on creating, maintaining, and enhancing healthy workplaces through fairness and justice, leadership, EDI (equity, diversity, and inclusion), and related topics (e.g., behavioral ethics, conflict management).

 Laurie Barclay’s research has appeared in top-tier outlets including the Academy of Management Annals, Journal of Applied Psychology, Journal of Management, and Organizational Behavior and Human Decision Processes.
 Her research has received numerous awards and has been supported by prestigious grants including the Ontario Early Researcher Award and multiple grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Laurie is also an enthusiastic teacher and mentor who has received multiple teaching awards and commendations including the Alumni Award of Excellence for Mentoring.
-She is currently an associate editor for the Journal of Organizational Behavior.
+She is currently the editor-in-chiief for the Journal of Organizational Behavior.

 Ph.D.
 Sauder School of Business, University of British Columbia, 2006.
 Organizational Behavior and Human Resources.